Parsl/parsl.github.io/_posts/2025-02-26-main-protection.md

 Roughly: definitions should live outside the protected block. actions should live inside the protected block.

+I opened <a href="https://github.com/Parsl/parsl/issues/3723">issue #3723</a> for discussion of this change.

+## What will happen if I don't make this change?

+As we make non-backward-compatible changes to Parsl, you will start seeing your workflow starting multiple times, inside the different helper processes that Parsl starts up.

 ## Why?

 Parsl makes extensive use of the Python `multiprocessing` module, which helps you (or rather, Parsl) run Python